 Stage Door (1937), 83 minutes, D: Gregory La Cava

-A film adaptation based on the Edna Ferber/George S. Kaufman play about a New York boarding house filled with hopeful and aspiring theater actresses (many are soon-to-be famous stars of the 30s and 40s).
-An entertaining Hollywood backstage, behind-the-scenes comedy/drama of the lives and ambitions of actresses and stage hopefuls who live together in a theatrical boarding house.
-They include the privileged and wealthy debutante Terry Randall (Katharine Hepburn) who is trying to make it on her own without the help of her family's money, her rival and sarcastic tough-cookie roommate Jean Maitland (Ginger Rogers), and high-strung depressed actress Kaye Hamilton (Andrea Leeds).
-Jean allows leering producer mogul Anthony Powell (Adolphe Menjou) to take her out only to insure getting a part, but Terry gets the lead because her father has backed and financed the production without her knowledge, causing despair and jealousy among the others.
+A film adaptation based on the Edna Ferber/George S. Kaufman play about a New York boarding house filled with hopeful and aspiring theater actresses (many were soon-to-be famous stars of the 30s and 40s).
+An entertaining Hollywood backstage, behind-the-scenes comedy/drama of the lives and ambitions of actresses and stage hopefuls who lived together in a theatrical boarding house.
+They included the privileged and wealthy debutante Terry Randall (Katharine Hepburn) who was trying to make it on her own without the help of her family's money, her rival and sarcastic tough-cookie roommate Jean Maitland (Ginger Rogers), and high-strung depressed actress Kaye Hamilton (Andrea Leeds).
+Jean allowed leering producer mogul Anthony Powell (Adolphe Menjou) to take her out only to insure getting a part, but Terry got the lead because her father had backed and financed the production without her knowledge, causing despair and jealousy among the others.
 With great, sharp-tongued dialogue and a realistic, almost all-girl cast.

 A Star is Born (1937), 111 minutes, D: William A. Wellman

 The first of three film adaptations, this non-musical version was one of the best of Hollywood's behind-the-scenes tragic dramas, featuring a star-crossed romance.
 The script borrowed from the lives of real-life Hollywood failures, including John Gilbert, John Barrymore, and Wallace Reid.
 Followed by two remakes: A Star Is Born (1954) with Judy Garland and James Mason, and A Star is Born (1976) with Barbra Streisand and Kris Kristofferson.
-A successful but alcoholic, self-destructive, aging superstar actor Norman Maine (Fredric March) meets, falls in love with, and marries a charming, talented young newcomer/hopeful Esther Blodgett/Vicki Lester (Janet Gaynor).
-With his influence, she is introduced to powerful Hollywood figures including studio producer/director Oliver Niles (Adolphe Menjou).
-After being discovered, her career blossoms and she enjoys a meteoric rise to stardom, contrasted with Norman's slow decline, unemployable status, and self-destruction, sinking deeper into alcoholism.
-Eventually, he meets a despairing suicidal end after visiting a sanitarium and jail.
+A successful but alcoholic, self-destructive, aging superstar actor Norman Maine (Fredric March) met, fell in love with, and married a charming, talented young newcomer/hopeful Esther Blodgett/Vicki Lester (Janet Gaynor).
+With his influence, she was introduced to powerful Hollywood figures including studio producer/director Oliver Niles (Adolphe Menjou).
+After being discovered, her career blossomed and she enjoyed a meteoric rise to stardom, contrasted with Norman's slow decline, unemployable status, and self-destruction, sinking deeper into alcoholism.
+Eventually, he met a despairing suicidal end after visiting a sanitarium and jail.

 Stella Dallas (1937), 105 minutes, D: King Vidor